 The contract may state the actual amount the worker will be paid for his basic hours as an annual salary.
 For example, a worker is contracted to work 2000 hours per year.
 His contract entitles him to be paid £45,000 for those hours.

 The contract may enable the full amount of the worker’s annual salary for the basic hours to be identified.
 For example, a contract specifies that an annual salary will be paid but does not give an annual salary figure.
 However, a monthly amount of £3000 is stated in the contract.
 It is therefore possible to determine that the worker has an annual salary of £36,000 (£3000 x 12).
-It is not possible to calculate the worker’s annual salary if the ONLY information available is a weekly wage or a weekly wage for a set number of weekly hours.
-This is because 52 weekly payments do not cover all the worker’s basic hours in a full annual period.

 Top of page